jannikmi/timezonefinder/README.md

 #Contact

-if you found the tz data is outdated, encounter any bugs, have suggestions, criticism,  etc. feel free to **open an Issue** on Git or contact me: **python[at]michelfe.it**
+If you notice that the tz data is outdated, encounter any bugs, have suggestions, criticism,  etc. feel free to **open an Issue** on Git or contact me: **python[at]michelfe.it**

+Also write me if you want the tool I wrote for converting the original `.csv` into the `.bin`.

 #License